Toulouse 2025: Don’t Skip These 9 Fab Things To Do (+ Map)

 At Toulouse’s Marché Victor Hugo, the oldest indoor market in France (yes, they have indoor markets older than America has been around), stalls are bursting with fresh, seasonal goodies.

 Travel Tip: If you’re a serious foodie, why not join this Victor Hugo Market small-group tour and learn about wine, cheese, and French bread like a true connoisseur, chat with local vendors, and sample all sorts of local goodies?
-There are also other really good food tours around Toulouse, including this Food & History Tour and Local Food Walking Tour.
+There are also other really good food tours available around Toulouse, including this Food & History Tour and Local Food Walking Tour.

 Video by Voyage en Minotaure | Halle de La Machine